dasic002/wordle_game/README.md

 These features were not implemented just so I did not get distracted with a feature creep and not deliver on my MVP.

 #### __Alphabet checklist__
-The official Wordle game includes the whole keyboard in the display, highlighting which letters have not been used, which are non existing in the word of the day and existing or correctly placed.
+The official Wordle game includes the whole keyboard in the display, highlighting which letters have not been used, which are non-existing in the word of the day and existing or correctly placed.
 This helps the player visualise which letters they could use on their next guess much like a checklist of the alphabet.
 It becomes easier to try sounding out words for the next guess without using the letters the game has rules out.

 __How might we create this?__
 We have not recreated this feature, but we could potentially use the empty space to the right of the guesses to print out the alphabet and highlighting what letters are still available to use.
 This would probably be done as dictionary variable, where the alphabet forms the keys and the values are the same as used for listing out the clues in a guess ('-' for unused/unchecked, 'X' for not in word of the day, 'O' for exist in Word of the day, 'C' is in the correct place of the word of the day).